 "The Bureau of Labor Statistics reports on the cost of living keep going up," this article said.
 "And so," the writer continued, "Congress decided to kill the BLS."

 Well, they haven’t quite done that – yet.
-The latest report from BLS on the Consumers’ Price Index shows that from the middle of April to the middle of May in 1948 the cost of the essentials of living – food, clothing and shelter – increased another 1.4 percent.
-That brings it up to 170.5 percent of what the same items of groceries, apparel, rent and house-furnishings cost in 1939.
+The latest report from BLS on the Consumers' Price Index shows that from the middle of April to the middle of May in 1948 the cost of the essentials of living – food, clothing, and shelter – increased another 1.4 percent.
+That brings it up to 170.5 percent of what the same items of groceries, apparel, rent, and house-furnishings cost in 1939.
 In other words the groceries that cost you $1 in 1939 cost you $1.71 today.
-What is more important, in the three years from 1943 to 1946, under OPA, theses same items increased only 8 percent – from 125.0 percent of 1939 costs to 133.
+What is more important, in the three years from 1943 to 1946, under OPA, these same items increased only 8 percent – from 125.0 percent of 1939 costs to 133.
 And wage increases had kept your ability to purchase in line.
 But since OPA was killed by the Republican majority in Congress the gap between wages and prices has widened almost every month.
 And the end is not yet in sight.